S3 Ingestion

 Path: <provided by Frequency>

-Uploading files
+Uploading assets

 Live Google Sheet Example